ouspg/CompSec/Lab6_Bonus_Challenge_Digital_Forensics/README.md

 Invent your own experiments connected somehow to digital forensics and tell your idea to course assistant before starting to work.

-Notice that your own idea should be about same difficulity level than option 1.
+Notice that your own idea should be about same difficulty level than option 1.
 If your idea happens to be too large you may return initial results here and continue to work with it and return finished project as your course work.
 Discuss with course assistants if you want to pursue that option.

 You may consider next vague ideas as examples of what kind of stuff could be tried:
 * Filesystem/volume slack space experimenting - What kind of data can be hidden there for example with different filesystems
 * OSINT tools - Multiple interesting tools exists, choose some of those and start your own investigation
-* Android forensics - Acquire image of your own phone and start digging with common or smartphone-spesific forensic tools
+* Android forensics - Acquire image of your own phone and start digging with common or smartphone-specific forensic tools

 Write free-formed report of what kind of experiments you tried and what kind of results you achieved.